 Looper is directed by Rian Johnson.
-It stars Joseph Gordon-Levitt, Bruce Willis and Emily Blunt in the lead roles.
+The Looper cast includes Joseph Gordon-Levitt, Bruce Willis and Emily Blunt in the lead roles.
 This is a film that deals with time-travel as a means for evil syndicates to assassinate people.
-While the plot is pretty interesting, the time travel does create unescapable paradoxes which are hard to ignore.
+While the plot is pretty interesting, the time-travel does create unescapable paradoxes which are hard to ignore.
 Do give it a watch, it’s still a good movie.
 Here’s the plot analysis and ending of the film Looper explained, spoilers ahead.